miccec/GBMstates/README.md

 # GBMstates
-Scripts from the GBM cellular states paper
+Scripts from the Garofano et al. "Pathway-based classification of glioblastoma uncovers a mitochondrial subtype with therapeutic vulnerabilities" Nature Cnacer 2020